-- The owner's household must be eligible under the applicable low and moderate income limits (80% percent of the area median family income for the household size). - The owner must be able to prove ownership and that he or she occupied the property as a primary residence at the time of Hurricane Rita (September 24, 2005).
+- The owner's household must be eligible under the applicable low and moderate income limits. - The owner must be able to prove ownership and that he or she occupied the property as a primary residence at the time of Hurricane Rita (September 24, 2005).
 Rental dwellings and second homes are not eligible. - The owner's home is located in one of the 22 counties eligible for the FEMA IAP as established by FEMA-1606-DR-TX (Angelina, Brazoria, Chambers, Fort Bend, Galveston, Hardin, Harris, Jasper, Jefferson, Liberty, Montgomery, Nacogdoches, Newton, Orange, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity, Tyler, and Walker). - The owner must be able to clearly establish that their residence was physically damaged by Hurricane Rita.
 Examples of acceptable types of documentation include, but are not limited to, evidence: - o from FEMA that the homeowner applied for FEMA IAP and the home was categorized by FEMA as having been "destroyed" or having suffered "major" damage.
-Homeowners who were approved by FEMA for \$5,200 or more in FEMA home repair assistance (a component of the Individual Assistance Program) will fall into one of these categories, or o from their homeowner's insurance provider that a claim for damage specifically related to Hurricane Rita was filed and that the provider determined that such damage existed.
+Homeowners who were approved by FEMA for \$5,200 or more in FEMA home repair assistance (a component of the Individual Assistance Program) will fall into one of these categories, or - o from their homeowner's insurance provider that a claim for damage specifically related to Hurricane Rita was filed and that the provider determined that such damage existed.

-A description of alternate methods that a program management firm will use to establish that the damage was related to Hurricane Rita, as well as a description of all other policies and procedures relating to the HAP and SPRP, will be clearly described in the Procedures Manual produced by the PM.
+A description of alternate methods that a program management firm will use to establish that the damage was related to Hurricane Rita will be clearly described in a Request for Proposal.